 Internal partners: Chalmers Area of Advance Transport, Design & Human Factors at the department of Product & Production Development at Chalmers

-Projektledare at Product and Production Development, Design and Human Factors
+Projektledare vid Chalmers, Industrial and Materials Science, Design and Human Factors

 Funding years 2015–2018